gagneurlab/PROTRIDER/README.md

-# OUTRIDER-prot
+# PROTRIDER

-OUTRIDER-prot is an autoencoder-based method to call protein outliers from mass spectrometry-based proteomics datasets.
+PROTRIDER is an autoencoder-based method to call protein outliers from mass spectrometry-based proteomics datasets.

 For more information see: